 The Fault in Our Stars by John Green

-I just can’t do justice to The Fault in Our Stars with a simple logline.
+Synopsis: Hazel and Augustus have terminal cancer–but that won’t stop them from falling in love.
+Review: I just can’t do justice to The Fault in Our Stars with a simple logline.
 Hazel and Augustus are simply two of the most original, quirky, lovable, real, charming, intelligent characters I’ve found in YA fiction–and that’s saying a lot, because I read a lot of awesome YA fiction.
 The competition is fierce for awesomest couple ever, but Hazel and Augustus win hands down.
-I loved them, I loved their story, I wanted to hang out with them and especially go to Amsterdam with them and watch them conquer the world even while their cancer is eating them from the inside out.
-These kids are so alive and I just ached for every minute of this book.
-I’ve never read a book about illness that moved me the way this one did.
-There’s nothing sentimental or schmaltzy or easy or stupid about this book.
-It’s truthful and honest and funny and poignant and heartbreaking and everything.
-Just everything.
+I loved them, I loved…

 The View from a Kite by Maureen Hull

-A View from a Kite is a superlative young adult book, featuring a fresh, likable protagonist in an utterly fascinating setting.
+Synopsis: Life inside a 1970s TB ward from the point of view of a teenage girl who won’t take her treatment lying down.
+Review: A View from a Kite is a superlative young adult book, featuring a fresh, likable protagonist in an utterly fascinating setting.
 Gwen is 17 and has tuberculosis, so she lives in a sanatarium where her only responsibilities are to rest, eat, and heal.
-She lives amongst patients of all ages, and one of the great treats of this book comes from watching Gwen interact with her substitute family.
-Gwen’s own biological family has been fractured by violence–her father dead, and her mother living in a twilight world of her own–but she’s not one to move on and forget, as evidenced by the way she treasures her dementia-stricken Aunt Edith on the few visits she’s allowed home.
-Continue reading
+She lives amongst patients of all ages, and one of the great treats of this book comes from…

 The House of Stairs by Barbara Vine

-A woman haunted by the uncertain onset of a genetic disease sees a woman from her past, and struggles to fill in the gaps between truth and lies from a time in her life marked by violence and murder.
+Synopsis: A woman haunted by the uncertain onset of a genetic disease sees a woman from her past, and struggles to fill in the gaps between truth and lies from a time in her life marked by violence and murder.
+Review: House of Stairs is yet another knockout from Barbara Vine, the British crime writer who pens the Inspector Wexford mysteries as Ruth Rendell.
+The tease here is that Vine isn’t going to reveal the identity of the murder victim until the final pages, and…